awdemos/awdemos/kubernetes/Buildkit.md

+## Buildkit

-Here is some information about deterministic and reproducible builds with nerdctl and BuildKit.
+Here is some information about deterministic and reproducible builds with Nerdctl and BuildKit.

 What are deterministic and reproducible builds?